Regulation of acupuncture: Brazil

-The Parliament is on their way to pass a law that will definitely stablish who can practice acupuncture.
+The Parliament is on their way to pass a law that will definitely establish who can practice acupuncture.

 Canada

 In Canada the provinces of British Columbia, Ontario, Alberta and Quebec have acupuncture licensing programs.
 In many provinces that are not subject to government regulation, employers will require candidates qualify for membership at the local chapter of the Chinese Medicine and Acupuncture Association of Canada.
 The province of Ontario, Canada, created the Traditional Chinese Medicine Act in 2006, which created the College of Traditional Chinese Practitioners and Acupuncturists.
 To be licensed in Ontario, acupuncturists need to register with the college, pass a series of tests and demonstrate an experience-equivalent of having seen more than 2,000 patients over five years.

 In Quebec, the practice of acupuncture has been regulated since 1995 by the Ordre des acupuncteurs du Québec (OAQ).

 Europe

 At least 28 countries in Europe have professional associations for acupuncturists.